 As we have seen, nougat is sweet and includes honey, eggs, almonds, or hazelnuts.
 Its consistency can be soft, chewy, brittle, or dense.

-As we see, both hard and soft nougat contain the same ingredients.
+As we see, both hard and soft nougat contains the same ingredients.
 The only difference is in the mixture.
 The mixture for soft nougat is a fine and smooth mass.

 The consistency of our Roman Nougat is soft on the inside and firm on the outside.
 It’s a truly sublime combination when you pop one in your mouth.